netlify-labs/cache-key-variations/README.md

 Netlify Functions or external services proxied to using redirect rules, giving fine grained control over which parts of a request need to match the cached object.

-## How do cache-key variations work?
+## How do cache key variations work?

 `Netlify-Vary` takes a set of comma delimited instructions for what parts of the request to vary on: